 Marc decided to leave litigation and switch to estate planning because he was inspired by what he could provide for his own family when thinking about “estate planning, done right.”

-Since leaving litigation and joining NLBM, Marc has reduced his office hours from 55 to 35 hours per week, receives an average fee of $5,000 for his services, and has grown his law practice to $1,000,000 annual revenue.
+Since leaving litigation and joining NLBM, Marc has reduced his office hours from 55 to 35 hours per week, and receives an average fee of $5,000 for his services.

 How it all got started…

 Marc graduated from the University of Missouri and Concord Law School.

 When Marc went to law school, he did not intend to become a lawyer.
 He was an entrepreneur who was tired of dealing with lawyers who nickeled and dimed him while providing minimal service.
 Marc thought that if he got a law degree, he would be able to handle his company’s basic legal needs on his own.
 As it turned out, he realized that he really loved the law.